 A law adopted in 2013 requires certain school administrators and law enforcement officials to report to the Department of State Police within 24 hours when a person or student is determined to pose a “clear and present danger” to himself, herself, or to others.10 Similarly, if a physician, clinical psychologist, or qualified examiner determines that a person poses a clear and present danger to self or others, or is “developmentally disabled,” as defined, the professional must notify the Department of Human Services within 24 hours, and the Department must transfer this information to DSP for firearm background check purposes.11 If a law enforcement officer determines that any person poses a clear and present danger to self or others, the officer must report this person to DSP within 24 hours.
 All of this information remains confidential and must not be disclosed beyond what is necessary to determine individuals’ eligibility to lawfully possess a firearm.12

 Regarding the use of mental health-related information, Illinois requires that an applicant for a FOID card sign a release that waives confidentiality and authorizes disclosure of his or her mental health information for the sole purpose of determining whether the applicant is or was a patient in a mental health institution and thus disqualified on that basis from receiving a FOID card.13 No mental health care or treatment records may be requested, and this information must be destroyed within one year of receipt.14

 Illinois law provides a procedure for individuals subject to federal mental health-related firearm restrictions to petition the State Police to restore their ability to legally access firearms.
-If this “relief” from the firearm prohibition is granted, the Director of the State Police must, as soon as practicable but in no case later than 15 business days, update, correct, modify, or remove the person’s record in any database that the Department of State Police makes available to NICS.15
+If this “relief” from the firearm prohibition is granted, the State Police must, as soon as practicable but in no case later than 15 business days, update, correct, modify, or remove the person’s record in any database that the Department of State Police makes available to NICS.15